Evaluating Risk

 Enough with the numbers and the theory: we need a practical framework, rather than a scientifically rigorous analysis.
 For software development, you should probably give up on trying to compute risk numerically.
 You can't work out how long a software project will take based purely on an analysis of (say) function points.
 (Whatever you define them to be).

-• First, there isn't enough scientific evidence for an approach like this.
-We can look at collected data about IT projects, but techniques and tools advance rapidly.
+- First, there isn't enough scientific evidence for an approach like this.
+We can look at collected data about historic IT projects, but techniques and tools advance rapidly.

-• Second, IT projects have too many confounding factors, such as experience of the teams, technologies used etc. That is, the risks faced by IT projects are too diverse and hard to quantify to allow for meaningful comparison from one to the next.
+- Second, IT projects have too many confounding factors, such as experience of the teams, technologies, used, problem domain, clients etc. That is, the risks faced by IT projects are too diverse and hard to quantify to allow for meaningful comparison from one to the next.

 Reality is messy.
 Dressing it up with numbers doesn't change that and you risk fooling yourself.
 If this is the case, is there any hope at all in what we're doing?
 Yes: forget precision.
 You should, with experience, be able to hold up two separate risks and answer the question, "is this one bigger than this one?"